 Whether you have seen the movie or not, the character Holly Golightly is unforgettable, and the Breakfast at Tiffany’s novella is a must-read.

 By the way, the Audible version of the Breakfast at Tiffany’s book is read by Michael C. Hall (yes, “Dexter”), and he is both haunting and delightful as the narrator, Paul (known as “Fred” to Holly) who is Holly’s charming male neighbor and a writer, fascinated with her.
-And it’s both a quick listen and a quick read — one of my favorite audiobooks!
+And it’s both a quick listen and an easy classic read — one of my favorite audiobooks!

 For more like Breakfast at Tiffany’s: